-- a.
-In this scenario, the trial will be continued as originally planned - 2.
-There is evidence of a mortality difference between the two azithromycin groups, but neither is statistically different from the placebo group. - a.
-In this scenario, the trial will be continued as originally planned. - 3.
-There is evidence of a mortality benefit in one but not both of the azithromycin groups as compared to the placebo group but no statistically significant difference between the two azithromycin groups. - a.
-In this scenario, the trial will be continued as originally planned. - 4.
-There is evidence of a mortality benefit in both of the azithromycin groups as compared to the placebo group but no statistically significant difference between the two azithromycin groups. - a.
-In this scenario, the team will drop the placebo arm and re-randomize the previous placebo-clusters into either of the two azithromycin groups.
+- 1. There is evidence of a mortality benefit in both of the azithromycin groups as compared to the placebo group but no statistically significant difference between the two azithromycin groups. - a.
+In this scenario, the team will drop the placebo arm and re-randomize the previous placebo-clusters into either of the two azithromycin groups, at 1:1 allocation ratio.
 All trial participants will be informed about the change and a new consent will be requested for participation in the revised trial. - b.
 Before implementation, the participant information leaflet and an amended consent form will be submitted to the appropriate ethics committees and institutional review boards (IRB) for review and approval. - c.
 Subject to endorsement by the trial data safety and monitoring board (DSMB) before the onset of data collection, the team proposes to consider a mortality difference in an interim analysis statistically significant if a 2-sided p-value is smaller than 0.001 (Peto et al., 1976). - d.
-After the results from the azi-quarterly and azi-biannual groups comparison are available, the team will offer to work with the Malian Ministry of Health on implementation of a public health MDA intervention in Kayes, Kita, and Koulikoro and possibly Bougouni and Segou regions of Mali, choosing the MDA regimen (quarterly or biannual) based on the trial data. - 5.
+After the results from the azi-quarterly and azi-biannual groups comparison are available, the team will offer to work with the Malian Ministry of Health on implementation of a public health MDA intervention in Kayes, Kita, and Koulikoro and possibly Bougouni and Segou regions of Mali, choosing the MDA regimen (quarterly or biannual) based on the trial data. - 2.
 There is evidence of a mortality benefit in one or both of the azithromycin groups and also a statistically significant difference between the two azithromycin groups. - a.
 In this scenario, the provision of the study MDA will be stopped, and the team will offer to work with the Malian Ministry of Health on implementation of azithromycin MDA in Kayes, Kita, and Koulikoro and possibly Bougouni and Segou regions of Mali, choosing the MDA regimen (quarterly or biannual) based on the trial data.